GrzegorzKozub/arch/README.md

   - Disable everything except background images on the dashboard
   - Disable Brave News on the dashboard
   - Enable search and URL autocompletion
-  - Disable daily usage ping and diagnostic reports
+  - Disable product analytics, daily usage ping and diagnostic reports
   - Join the Sync Chain and sync everything
   - Don't allow sites to send notifications
   - Install your extensions